ganeti/ganeti/doc/design-2.0.rst

 :--net: for network interface cards
 :--disk: for disk devices

-The syntax to the device specific options is similiar to the generic device options, but instead of specifying a device number like for gnt-instance add, you specify the magic string add.
+The syntax to the device specific options is similar to the generic device options, but instead of specifying a device number like for gnt-instance add, you specify the magic string add.
 The new device will always be appended at the end of the list of devices of this type